Miller Nash LLP,

 N/A.

-ORS 746.607: Use and Disclosure of Personal Information: Individuals are entitled to recover damages sustained as a result of the disclosure; however, such damages cannot exceed the actual damages sustained by the individual.
+ORS 746.607: Oregon’s mini-HIPAA: For some violations, individuals are entitled to recover damages sustained as a result of the disclosure; however, such damages cannot exceed the actual damages sustained by the individual.
+Individuals may also be able to seek equitable relief and attorney fees.
 See ORS 746.680.

 Search by: